openedx/edx-platform/docs/en_us/course_authors/source/create_video.rst

 #.
 Next to **Timed Transcript**, select an option.

-   - If edX has a transcript for your video, Studio automatically finds the transcript and associates the transcript with the video.
-(If you want to modify the transcript, click **Download to Edit**.
-You can then make your changes and upload the new file by clicking **Upload New Timed Transcript**.)
+   - If edX already has a transcript for your video, Studio automatically finds the transcript and associates the transcript with the video.
+For example, edX may have a transcript for your video if you're using a video from an existing course.

+     If you want to modify the transcript, click **Download to Edit**.
+You can then make your changes and upload the new file by clicking **Upload New Timed Transcript**.

    - If your video has a transcript on YouTube, Studio automatically finds the transcript and asks if you want to import it.
 To use this YouTube transcript, click **Import from YouTube**.
 (If you want to modify the YouTube transcript, click **Download to Edit**.
 You can then make your changes and upload the new file by clicking **Upload New Timed Transcript**.)

-   - If neither edX nor YouTube has a transcript for your video, click **Upload New Timed Transcript** to upload a transcript file from your computer.
+   - If neither edX nor YouTube has a transcript for your video, and your transcript uses the .srt format, click **Upload New Timed Transcript** to upload the transcript file from your computer.

+     .. note:: If your transcript uses the .sjson format, do not use this setting.
+For more information, see :ref:`Steps for sjson files`.

 #.
 Optionally, click **Advanced** to set more options for the video.
 For a description of each option, see the table below.